AdobeDocs/experience-manager-65.en/help/forms/using/resize-using-layout-mode-interactive-communication.md

 ## Resize components {#resize-components}

-1. In Layout mode, tap the component to resize.
+1. In Layout mode, select the component to resize.
 The blue dots display at the start and end of the responsive grid.
 1. Drag-and drop the blue dots to define the position of the component in the responsive grid.

    ![Resizing using Layout mode](assets/layout_mode_resize_new_updated.png)